LilWhy/algorithms/Hashfunctions/readme.md

-# Hashfunctions which eork with strings
+# Hashfunctions which work with strings
 | Input      | Output |
 | ----------- | ----------- |
 | String      | String with fix length|